Travel to Beijing, China – Episode 638

 What should you see?

-- Forbidden City and Jingshan Park – Former Imperial Palace home to Chinese Dynasties up to 1911.
-Jingshan Park is immediately to the north and its Coal Hill is the highest point in Beijing.
-It was constructed from the material excavated to form the Forbidden City moat and provides a 360 view including over the Forbidden City.
+- Forbidden City and Jingshan Park – Former Imperial Palace, home to Chinese Dynasties up to 1911.
+Jingshan Park is immediately to the north, and its Coal Hill is the highest point in Beijing.
+It was constructed from the material excavated to form the Forbidden City moat and provides a 360-degree view, including over the Forbidden City.

-- Tiananmen Square – Large square with the National Museum to the east and Great hall of the People to the west.
+- Tiananmen Square – Large square with the National Museum to the east and the Great Hall of the People to the west.

 - National Museum – Good permanent collection as well as temporary exhibitions.
 The ground floor has chronologically ordered artifacts through China’s history.

-- Temple of Heaven – a ceremonial temple with a circular design very different to the Forbidden City and other temples.
+- Temple of Heaven – a ceremonial temple with a circular design very different from the Forbidden City and other temples.

-- Summer Palace – Expansive palace and temple complex to the in the NW of Beijing that includes a large man-made lake.
+- Summer Palace – Expansive palace and temple complex in the northwest of Beijing that includes a large man-made lake.

-- Great Wall if China.
+- Great Wall of China.
 Highly recommend doing a hike or even overnight camping rather than just visiting Mutianyu.

 - CBD – Guomao, mainly for the ‘Pants Tower’.
 Walk from Guomao through ‘The Place’ and to Parkview Green, an award-winning mall full of interesting and frequently rotated contemporary art in galleries and large sculptures throughout the mall.

-What do the guidebooks recommend that you think are a waste of time?
+What do the guidebooks recommend that you think is a waste of time?

-- Wangfujing walking street, unless you want to do the scorpion/bee larvae eating, its juts a crowded walking/shopping strip popular with Chinese tourists.
+- Wangfujing walking street, unless you want to do the scorpion/bee larvae eating, it’s just a crowded walking/shopping strip popular with Chinese tourists.

 What do the guidebooks/tourists miss?